gu-lseg/intro-to-programming/source/objects_names.rst

 String methods
 --------------

-For the string 'abcabc' find a method that:
+Using the interpreter and introspection functions, for the string 'abcabc' find a method that:

 * confirms whether the string is alphabetical
 * confirms wether the string is alphnumerical
-* confimrs whether the string is lower
+* confirms whether the string is lower
 * returns `Abc`
 * returns `ABC`
 * counts the number of 'a's